Garrnesh/Team8_DSAI_Final_Code/README.md

 # File Description

-Exploratory_Data_Analysis.ipynb:
-contains our EDA for our Dataset.
+"Exploratory_Data_Analysis.ipynb" contains out EDA for our Dataset.

-Machine_Learning_Models.ipynb:
-contains our training of our Machine Learning Models
+"Machine_Learning_Models.ipynb" contains our training of our Machine Learning Models

-cancer.csv:
-is the CSV file of our dataset
+"cancer.csv" is the CSV file of our dataset.

 # Exploratory Data Analysis
 1. Data Cleaning